rogual/neovim-dot-app/README.md

 ### Problems Compiling?

-    error: no member named 'ext' in 'msgpack::object::union_type'
+* `error: no member named 'ext' in 'msgpack::object::union_type'`

 This means your msgpack is out of date.
 Try:

     brew uninstall msgpack
     brew update
     brew install msgpack

+* `'msgpack.hpp' file not found`

+Homebrew installs things into /usr/local, but the compiler doesn't look there unless you've run:

+    xcode-select --install

+so try doing that!

 ## Running the Tests